kaizoku010/kaizoku010/README.md

 - 👋 Hi, I’m @kaizoku010
-- 👀 I’m interested in Frontend Development(React), Android development(Java/kotlin),
+- 👀 I’m interested in Frontend Development(ReactJS), Android development(Java/kotlin),
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently Dynamic Programming
 - 💞️ I’m looking to collaborate on ...
 Js & Android projects
-- 📫 How to reach me (https://mdixon.vercel.app/)
+- 📫 Reach the pirate ship (https://mdixon.vercel.app/)

 <!---
 kaizoku010/kaizoku010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.